-‘Ant-Man And The Wasp’ Heading For $80+ Million Opening After Friday Numbers Roll In
+‘Ant-Man And The Wasp’ Heading For $80 Million-Plus Opening After Friday Numbers Roll In

-Ant-Man and the Wasp is off to a stellar weekend with projections calling for $83.7 million according to Variety.
+Ant-Man and the Wasp is off to a stellar weekend with projections calling for $83.7 million in box office receipts, according to Variety.
 The Peyton Reed-directed sequel is squashing the original Ant-Man by $26 million and is also topping several other opening weekends for films in the Marvel Cinematic Universe.

 Thursday previews for the film brought in $11.5 million, with Friday estimates around $33.8 million from 4,206 theaters nationwide.